joseph-datalab/annotate-with-joe/video-annotation/README.md

 ## Sample Annotation Work

-The screenshots below show examples of my temporal segmentation work.
-The timeline contains multiple clips created by identifying action transitions and defining their start and end boundaries.
+The screenshots below show examples of my atomic-level video segmentation work, where continuous footage is divided into individual action segments based on precise start and end boundaries.

 ### Example 1 — Multi-Action Segmentation